We'll walk you through the basics of making your own real healing potions (herbal remedies) and hook you up with resources to learn even more.

 Note: This next section was written when my sons were just little boys, growing up on the homestead.

 My boys are RPG (role playing game) enthusiasts.
 The younger generally enjoys giving a good thumping to something that sincerely deserves it or growing things (he is a dirt lover on and off the computer).
 The elder enjoys designing scenarios, cities, potions – he's always creating something.

-Lately, my favorite herb book, the Holistic Herbal, has been left out on the counter or kitchen table a lot as I am researching the properties of all the vegetation I’ve been gathering (this is my first season of doing more than dabbling).
 Number one son is a compulsive reader – books, magazines, packaging, over my shoulder while I'm typing – so of course he noticed “the book”.

 “Mom”, he inquires, “are these recipes for REAL healing potions?”

 “Yep – and most of what you need to make them is growing out in the back yard.”

 He set off immediately to gather odds and ends to brew his first concoction.
 I warn him not to experiment without checking with me first, as medicinal herbs are medicine.
 More is not necessarily better and they can have side effects.